craftcms/docs/docs/3.x/installation.md

 php craft setup
 ```

-The command will ask you a few questions to learn how to connect to your database, and then kick off Craft’s installer.
+The command will ask a few questions about your database connection and kick off Craft’s installer.
 Once it’s done, you should be able to access your new Craft site from your web browser.

 ### Web Browser Setup